-Name calling
+- Name calling

-Physical aggression
+- Physical aggression

-Rough play
+- Rough play

-Swearing
+- Swearing

-Rudeness
+- Rudeness

-Defiance
+- Defiance

-Lack of respect for property
+- Lack of respect for property

-Bullying
+- Bullying- definition seek to harm, intimidate, or coerce (someone perceived as vulnerable)-

-Any behaviour that threatens safety
+- Any behaviour that threatens safety

 Exclusion, fixed term or permanent

 We hope that, through the positive manner in which we encourage all children to do their best, and through the loving, supportive and encouraging environment, that the behaviour of all children will lay within the boundaries of the school's rules.
 However, there may be occasions when a child goes beyond what is acceptable behaviour and the school would then consider excluding the child for a period of time or, in extreme circumstances, permanent exclusion may take place.